menu

 Overview

 Margaretville is a tiny village located in the state of New York.
-With a population of 487 people and just one neighborhood, Margaretville is the 879th largest community in New York.
-Much of the housing stock in Margaretville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 492 people and just one neighborhood, Margaretville is the 879th largest community in New York.

 Occupations and Workforce

 Margaretville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Margaretville is a village of construction workers and builders, service providers, and professionals.
-There are especially a lot of people living in Margaretville who work in healthcare (15.30%), food service (13.66%), and office and administrative support (12.57%).
+Overall, Margaretville is a village of construction workers and builders, professionals, and service providers.
+There are especially a lot of people living in Margaretville who work in healthcare (20.21%), food service (10.88%), and sales jobs (8.29%).

-Telecommuters are a relatively large percentage of the workforce: 14.04% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle